FouadRaheb/FRPreferences/README.md

 ```

 ## License
-FRPreferences is under the MIT license.
+FRPreferences is under the GPL license.